Hi, I’m Katie, and I’m a chocolate addict.

 Sad news, I know.

 To break down whether it’s a “processed food” or not, we can look at what other ingredients are in there.
 Are there any unhealthy fats?
 What kind of sweetener?
-For example, cocoa powder in a homemade recipe with a touch of raw honey is a different thing than a Snickers bar or a chocolate ice cream cone or a Hershey bar even.
+For example, cocoa powder in a homemade recipe with a touch of raw honey (use the code Katie15 for 15% off at that site!) is a different thing than a Snickers bar or a chocolate ice cream cone or a Hershey bar even.